Skeptoholics/SkeptoLand/README.md

 # Skeptoholics Blog

-Welcome to **Skeptoholics**, a place for critical thinking and skeptical inquiry.
+Welcome to **Skeptoholics**, a safe place, free from reality to explore critical thinking and skeptical inquiry.

 ## About
-This blog features articles that challenge assumptions, demand evidence, and explore truth through rational analysis.
+This site features articles that challenge assumptions, disect evidence, and explore apparent truths through rational analysis.

 ## Read Our Latest Article
 [Question Everything](article1.html)